wp-plugins/gallery-categories/readme.txt

 1. the link to the page, on which the problem occurs
 2. the plugin’s name and version.
 If you are using a pro version - your order number.
 3. the version of your WordPress installation
 4. copy and paste your system status report into the message.
-Please read more here: <a href="https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit" target="_blank">Instuction on System Status</a>
+Please read more here: <a href="https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit" target="_blank">Instruction on System Status</a>

 == Screenshots ==

 1. Assign Gallery Category screen.
 2. Galleries Admin panel.
 3. Add new Gallery Category page.
 4. Gallery Categories albums page in frontend.
+5. Widget Gallery Categories.

 == Changelog ==

+= V1.0.2 - 10.08.2015 =
+* NEW : Widget Gallery Categories was added.
+* Bugfix : We fixed bug with the Gallery categories displaying (when linking "View" in the Admin panel)
+* Bugfix : We fixed the bug with widgets translation in the Admin Panel.
+* Update : We updated all functionality for wordpress 4.2.4.

 = V1.0.1 - 15.05.2015 =
 * Update : BWS plugins section is updated.